emmajanedrews/base-template/_posts/2018-02-26-10-terms-that-all-homebuyers-should-know.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Victoria+Sandoval/Victoria+Sandoval+-+San+Diego+Realtor-+10+Terms+That+All+Homebuyers+Should+Know.mp4
 pullquote: >-
-  Factors such as a home’s condition, style, lot-size, and others will all impact its value.
+  Factors such as a home’s condition, style, lot size, and others will all impact its value.
 enclosure_type: video/mp4
 enclosure_time: